-John McAndrew and Joseph Palacios, founding partners of Sensible Spirituality Associates, bring professional experiences to this Spiritual Counseling Consultancy from many worlds: academia, parochial ministry, hospice work, nonprofit boards, marriage preparation, social justice advocacy, spiritual direction, addiction treatment and recovery, mentoring, counseling, detention ministry, diversity programs, research and analysis, education, interfaith dialogue, retreats and workshops, executive coaching, liturgical leadership, community organizing, grief recovery, music and poetry.
+John McAndrew and Joseph Palacios, founding partners of Sensible Spirituality Associates, bring professional experiences to this Spiritual Counseling Consultancy from many worlds: academia, parochial ministry, hospice work, nonprofit boards, counseling, marriage preparation, social justice advocacy, spiritual direction, addiction treatment and recovery, mentoring, detention ministry, diversity programs, research and analysis, education, interfaith dialogue, retreats, workshops, executive coaching, liturgical leadership, community organizing, grief recovery, and foundational human development.

 Their experience in the Spiritual Care Department at the Betty Ford Center in Rancho Mirage, CA— as Director (John), and Inpatient Spiritual Counselor (Joseph)— encouraged them to take the best practices of Spiritual Care from that context and integrate their own practical experience to address Sensible Spirituality in the 21st century.

 The goal: to help individuals and organizations identify and understand their own soul and spirit, in order to build relationships of shared principles, values, and practices.

 John McAndrew, Principal

-John McAndrew is a spiritual teacher, theologian, counselor, musician, hospice chaplain and poet.
+John McAndrew, MA, MDiv, is a spiritual teacher, counselor, theologian, musician, hospice chaplain and poet.
 With a background in literature, theology, music, and counseling, he has worked in classrooms, parish ministry, corporate consultancies, detention facilities, treatment centers, and hospice care.
 During his tenure as Director of Spiritual Care at the Betty Ford Center in Rancho Mirage, CA, he began to incorporate his experience into foundations which took shape in Sensible Spirituality Associates.
 John currently resides in Arroyo Grande (San Luis Obispo County), CA where he provides Spiritual Care for Wilshire Hospice, continues to offer Retreats and Workshops for people in recovery, and offers Spiritual Counseling for individuals or organizations seeking deeper spiritual engagement.

 John McAndrew on Spirituality and Recovery